LeoooLagOS/dotfiles/06_Networking/_Protocols/STP Versions (STP, RSTP, PVST, MSTP).md

 ## 🔑 Key Details
 - **What they are:**
-	- Different protocols that all share the goal of creating a loop-free [[2_Data Link Layer (OSI Model)|Layer 2]] topology but with different features and efficiencies.
+	- Different protocols that all share the goal of creating a loop-free [[2_Data Link Layer|Layer 2]] topology but with different features and efficiencies.
 - **Why they exist:**
 	- To address the limitations of the original STP standard, such as slow convergence time and lack of VLAN awareness.